stundenblume/platypus_doc/docs/source/gams-madara/algorithms.rst

   agent.0.algorithm.args.area="region.0";

 The ``object_type`` can assume the following values:

   * 1: region
   * 2: prioritized region
   * 4: search area (set of regions)

 The ``type`` should be 0 (zero) to inform that the region polygon is convex.
-Nowadays, there isn't other types of polygon implemented.
+Nowadays, there is not other types of polygon implemented.